craigtp/PersonalStudy/PluralsightCourses.md

 Microservices Architecture                                           | 24 July 2018
 Patterns for Building Distributed Systems for The Enterprise         | 27 July 2018 React.JS - Getting Started                                           | 09 November 2018
+Building Applications with React and Redux in ES6                    | 22 November 2018